kfmahre/udportfolio/README.md

 ## Part 3: 60fps on scroll in pizza.html

+Special thanks to mcs, forum mentor on Udacity's discussion forum.
+He really helped me get the ball rolling on this part of the project after I read this [post](https://discussions.udacity.com/t/project-4-how-do-i-optimize-the-background-pizzas-for-loop/36302).
+Also, thanks to for posting the [office hours](https://github.com/udacity/fend-office-hours/blob/master/Web%20Optimization/Effective%20Optimizations%20for%2060%20FPS/README.md).

 1. I moved the DOM calculations out of the for-loop within updatePositions.
 Also, I changed out querySelectorAll for getElementsByClassName

 * Original Code: